Alluxio/alluxio/docs/Running-Tachyon-on-EC2-Yarn.md

 priority: 5
 ---

-Tachyon can be started and managed by Yarn.
+Tachyon can be started and managed by Apache Yarn.
 This guide demonstrates how to launch Tachyon with Yarn on EC2 machines using the
 [Vagrant scripts](https://github.com/amplab/tachyon/tree/master/deploy/vagrant) that come with Tachyon.